 Although you can self-petition for an EB-2 NIW, it is no easy task.
 Consulting with someone who drafts this type of petition letter on a regular basis can be extremely helpful.

-At Gallagher Domanski Professional Law Corporation, we focus solely on EB-2 national interest waiver and EB-1A extraordinary ability green cards.
-We also file E-2 treaty investor nonimmigrant visa applications.
+At Gallagher Domanski Professional Law Corporation, we focus solely on EB-2 national interest waiver green cards.
 Contact us.